Trikke for Arthritic Hips

 One fine day, I intuited that a specific strength-training exercise would be also helpful for my hip jount, and it was.
 It involves the serratus anterior muscles, which you use when you shrug your shoulders forward.
 For whatever it's worth, here's how to do F-shrugs.

-Facing a brick wall, place the palms of your hands on the wall, with your arms straight out in front of you.
-Then move your feet as far back as possible.
-If someone were to watch me doing that exercise, it would look like I was beginning a wimps' push-up against the wall.
+First, get down on your hands and knees on the carpet.
+If someone were to watch me doing that exercise, it would look like I was beginning a wimps' push-up.
 However my arms stay straight out in front of me, with my elbows slightly bent.
 Since I do all of the work with the serratus anterior muscles in the shoulders, my torso moves only a few inches during the exercise.

 Yes, I know that this sounds a little crazy, especially for a science buff like myself.
 What does a shoulder exercise have to do with hip joints?
 But there are many good ideas that sound a little crazy at first blush.